11th Bösendorfer USASU International Piano Competition (ages 19–32)

 One $1,000 award will be given for the best performance of a work composed by a French composer.

-Sangyoung Kim Award of $1,000 will be awarded for the most outstanding performance of a virtuoso work (Ahwatukee Health and Recovery).
+Sangyoung Kim Award of $2,000 will be awarded for the most outstanding performance of a virtuoso work (The Historic Gold Spot).

 Sarra and Emmanuil Senderov Award of $500 will be awarded to the two most outstanding performances of a composition by a Russian composer.